flaxsearch/ubi/README.md

 # User Behavior Insights

-UBI (or User Behavior Insights) is a(nother) naive attempt to create **a standard open source format to define and share user event tracking information**.
+UBI (or User Behavior Insights) is a(nother) attempt to create **a standard open source format to define and share user event tracking information**.
 The format is defined as a JSON Schema to validate queries and events defined as JSON objects.

 <a href='https://github.com/o19s/ubi/releases'>
   <img alt="Version Badge" src="https://img.shields.io/github/v/release/o19s/ubi">